AnjaniTharayil/CloudX-task2-web-deploy/README.md

   npm run aws:deploy
   ```

-### 4. **Access Your App**
+### 4. **Access App**

   After deployment, the terminal will output the CloudFront URL.
-Open it in your browser to view the live app.
+Open it in browser to view the live app.

 ### 5. **Cleanup**